 - Prepare for telehealth appointments and check-ins via texting and even download apps to track progress.

 If you’re looking for addiction treatment, reaching out is the first step toward your recovery.
-If your tramadol use is slipping out of your control, contact our compassionate specialists at Zinnia Healing at (855) 430-9439.
+If your tramadol use is slipping out of your control, contact our compassionate specialists at Zinnia Health at (855) 430-9439.

 When To Seek Treatment

 Certain substance abuse and use disorders aren’t always that easy to spot, which is why diagnosing substance use disorder, or SUD, is better left to a healthcare provider who specializes in substance treatments.